-- Procedural irregularity affected the outcome of the matter; - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could affect the outcome of the matter; and/or - The Title IX Coordinator, investigator(s), or Decision-Maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.
+A. Procedural irregularity that would change the outcome.

+- B. New evidence that would change the outcome and that was not reasonably available when the determination of whether sex-based harassment occurred or dismissal was made. - C. The Title IX Coordinator, investigator, or decision-maker had a conflict of interest or bias for or against complainants, respondents, or the individual complainant or respondent that would change the outcome.